louridas/stv/README.md

 * `-r RANDOM_SEED --random RANDOM_SEED`

-The random seed, in hexadecimal Python code format, e.g., `0x123EF`.
+The random seed, as a Python code literal, so that the number can be in base 2, 8, 10, 16, e.g., `0x123EF`.
 During the STV seat allocation process a random selection among candidates may be required, either to elect or to eliminate a candidate, or to sort constituencies according to size breaking ties.

 * `-l LOGLEVEL, --loglevel LOGLEVEL`